MongHanHuang/GEE_SAR_landslide_detection/README.md

 * Rainfall event: 28 June 2018 – 9 July 2018
 * In this example, we define an AOI defined in "Geometry Imports" (see
 * imports.js)
-* Code written by Mong-Han Huang, Department of Geology, mhhuang@umd.edu */
+* Code written by Mong-Han Huang, Department of Geology, mhhuang@umd.edu and
+* Alexander L. Handwerger, UCLA/JPL, alhandwerger@g.ucla.edu
+*/

 The scripts (imports.js & main.js) are part of the supplementary material of the paper submitted to NHESS in September, 2020.